mhonicpanuringan/MotorPHPayroll/README.md

-# MotorPHPayroll

-## Milestone 1: GUI Development and Interface Refinement
+## GUI Development and Interface Refinement

 This project is a Java Swing-based GUI application developed for the MotorPH Employee App as part of MO-IT103 – Computer Programming 2.